Slavery in the United States: End of slavery

-Booker T. Washington remembered Emancipation Day in early 1863, when he was a boy of9 in Virginia:
+Booker T. Washington remembered Emancipation Day in early 1863, when he was a boy of nine in Virginia:

 The war ended on June 22, 1865, and following that surrender, the Emancipation Proclamation was enforced throughout remaining regions of the South that had not yet freed the slaves.
 Slavery officially continued for a couple of months in other locations.
 Federal troops arrived in Galveston, Texas, on June 19, 1865, to enforce the emancipation.
-The commemoration of that event, Juneteenth National Independence Day, has been declared a national holiday in 2021.
+The commemoration of that event, Juneteenth National Independence Day, was declared a national holiday in 2021.

 The Thirteenth Amendment, abolishing slavery except as punishment for a crime, had been passed by the Senate in April 1864, and by the House of Representatives in January 1865.

 The amendment did not take effect until it was ratified by three-fourths of the states, which occurred on December 6, 1865, when Georgia ratified it.
 On that date, the last 40,000–45,000 enslaved Americans in the remaining two slave states of Kentucky and Delaware, as well as the 200 or so perpetual apprentices in New Jersey left from the very gradual emancipation process begun in 1804, were freed.

-Cost comparisons

-The American historian R. R. Palmer opined that the abolition of slavery in the United States without compensation to the former slave owners was an "annihilation of individual property rights without parallel...in the history of the Western world".
-Economic historian Robert E. Wright argues that it would have been much cheaper, with minimal deaths, if the federal government had purchased and freed all the slaves, rather than fighting the Civil War.
-Another economic historian, Roger Ransom, writes that Gerald Gunderson compared compensated emancipation to the cost of the war and "notes that the two are roughly the same order of magnitude2.5 to 3.7 billion dollars".
-Ransom also writes that compensated emancipation would have tripled federal outlays if paid over the period of 25 years and was a program that had no political support within the United States during the 1860s.
+The last Americans known to have been born into legal slavery died in the 1970s.